Bring Your Brokenness

-This long-standing Christian-based mission in Jacksonville provides food, shelter and various structured recovery programs for addicted and vulnerable people.
+Now 75 years old, this longstanding Christian-based mission in Jacksonville provides food, shelter and various structured recovery programs for addicted and vulnerable people.
 Homeless and needy men, women and children are shown the love and compassion of Jesus Christ.
-Participants are required to develop a “life plan.”
+Participants are required to develop a “life plan” for successful living.

 Faith Christian Academy